-Note 1-Natural light, incandescent or fluorescent sources, or fiber optic lighting systems are generally utilized.
-Transmitted illumination, side lighting, and vertical incident lighting have been found useful.

-- 6.2 Magnification sufficient to allow fine detail to be distinguished. - 6.3 Other apparatus as appropriate. - 6.4 Imaging or other equipment for recording observations as required. - 6.5 Sufficient time and facilities to complete all applicable procedures.
+- Note 1-Natural light, incandescent or fluorescent sources, or fiber optic lighting systems are generally utilized.
+Transmitted illumination, side lighting, and vertical incident lighting have been found useful. - 6.2 Magnification sufficient to allow fine detail to be distinguished. - 6.3 A stamp pad, stamp pad ink and adequate smooth (bond) paper or other suitable substrate to collect specimens from the rubber stamp if available. - 6.4 Other apparatus as appropriate. - 6.5 Imaging or other equipment for recording observations as required. - 6.6 Sufficient time and facilities to complete all applicable procedures.